ADVANCED BRIEF STRATEGIC THERAPY FOR YOUNG PEOPLE WITH ANOREXIA NERVOSA. AN EFFECTIVE GUIDE FOR CLINICIANS

 Giorgio Nardone, Elisa Valteroni

 This important new book details a strategic and systemic model for short-term therapy with adolescent sufferers of anorexia nervosa, a psychopathology that seduces patients into starvation as doctors and family look on with increasing desperation.
-Supported by the successful treatment of hundreds of cases over the past 30 years, the book is the culmination of a long-term intervention programme developed at the Strategic Therapy Centre of Arezzo, Italy.
+Supported by the successful treatment of hundreds of cases over the past 30 years, the book is the culmination of a long-term intervention program developed at the Strategic Therapy Center of Arezzo, Italy.

 An insightful and invaluable work on this vital topic, the book will be essential reading for any professional working with adolescents presenting with anorexia, as well as the families of sufferers.